2Latinos/nuntius/README.md

 [ci]: https://github.com/2Latinos/nuntius
 [ci-img]: https://github.com/2Latinos/nuntius/workflows/erlang/badge.svg

-`nuntius` is and Erlang/OTP library to mock registered processes.
-Its main use case is to intercept messages sent to specific processes and act upon them.
+`nuntius` is an Erlang/OTP library to mock registered processes.
+Its main use case is to intercept messages sent to specific processes and to allow the consumer to act upon them.

 ## Usage